inaimathi/web-mote/README.md

 This program is released under the GNU AGPL (check the `LICENSE` file for details).

+The favicon is a remote control icon designed by [FatCow - Udderly Fantastic Hosting](http://www.fatcow.com/) and released under [CC-BY 3.0](http://creativecommons.org/licenses/by/3.0/us/)

 The front-end uses [Twitter Bootstrap](https://github.com/twitter/bootstrap) for styling and icons, which is released under the [Apache License](https://github.com/twitter/bootstrap/blob/master/LICENSE)

 A previous version used artwork from the [famfamfam SILK Icon set](http://www.famfamfam.com/lab/icons/silk/), which are released under [CC-BY 2.5](http://creativecommons.org/licenses/by/2.5/)